jianfengli-geog/jianfengli-geog.github.io/_pages/about.md

   - /about.html
 ---

-## A short introduction
+## About me
-Jianfeng Li is an Associate Professor at the Department of Geography, Hong Kong Baptist Univeristy.
-His work mainly involves xxxxxx.
+Jianfeng Li is an Associate Professor at [the Department of Geography, Hong Kong Baptist University](https://geog.hkbu.edu.hk/).
+His work mainly attempts to understand and model the evolution of hydro-climatological extremes and evaluate their impacts at different spatial-temporal scales by applying serval statistical, geospatial, and numerical tools and techniques.
+His research outputs have been published in peer-reviewed top journals, including Nature Climate Change (IF=20.893) and PNAS (IF=9.412).
+In addition, he is the director of the Centre for Geo-computation Studies, which aims to ally worldwide organizations, companies and individuals to devote to geo-computation studies and advance the applicability and adaptability of geo-computation theories, methods and tools.

 <b>Education Background:</b>